The Kraken Wakes: Plot

-The novel describes the course of an attack on humanity by creatures from the ocean depths, as told through the eyes of Mike Watson, who works for the English Broadcasting Company (EBC) with his wife and co-reporter Phyllis.
-A major role is also played by Professor Alastair Bocker – more clear-minded and far-sighted about the developing crisis than everybody else but often alienating people by telling brutally unvarnished and unwanted truths.
+The novel describes the course of an attack on humanity by creatures from the ocean depths, as told through the eyes of two characters: Mike Watson, a journalist for the English Broadcasting Company (EBC) with his wife and colleague Phyllis; and Professor Alastair Bocker, who is more clear-minded and far-sighted about the developing crisis than everybody else but who often alienates people by telling brutally unvarnished and unwanted truths.

 Mike and Phyllis are witness to several events of the invasion, which proceeds in drawn-out phases; it takes years before the bulk of humanity even realises that the world has been invaded.
 In the first phase, objects from outer space land in the oceans.
 Mike and Phyllis happen to see five of the "fireballs" falling into the sea, from the ship where they are sailing on their honeymoon.
 Eventually the distribution of the objects' landing points – always at ocean depths, never on land – implies intelligence.

-The aliens are speculated to come from a gas giant and thus can only survive under conditions of extreme pressures in which humans would be instantly crushed.
-The deepest parts of the oceans are the only parts of Earth in any way useful to them and they presumably have no need or use for the dry land or even the shallower parts of the seas.
+The aliens are speculated to come from a gas giant and thus can only survive under conditions of extreme pressure in which humans would be instantly crushed.
+The deepest parts of the oceans are the only parts of Earth in any way useful to them and they presumably have no need or use for dry land or even the shallower parts of the sea.
 Bocker puts forward the theory that the two species could co-exist, hardly noticing each other's presence.
-Humanity nevertheless feels threatened by this new phenomenon – particularly since the newcomers show signs of intensive work to adapt the ocean deeps to their needs.
+Humanity nevertheless feels threatened by this new phenomenon, particularly since the aliens show signs of intensive work to adapt the ocean deeps to their needs.

 A British bathysphere is sent down to investigate and is destroyed by the aliens with the loss of two lives.
 The British government responds by exploding a nuclear device in the same location.
 The aliens' technology proves formidable, and an American attempt to use a nuclear bomb ends in disaster.
-Ships all over the world begin to be attacked by unknown weapons and in each case are rapidly sunk, causing havoc to the world economy and trade.
-Humanity is not united in the face of the mounting threat because of the Cold War, with the two sides often attributing the effects of the alien attacks to their human opponents or refusing to co-operate because of their different political ideals and long-standing animosities and distrust.
+Ships all over the world begin to be attacked by unknown weapons and in each case are rapidly sunk, causing havoc to the world economy.
+Humanity is not united in the face of the threat because of the ongoing Cold War, with the two sides often attributing the effects of the alien attacks to their human opponents or refusing to co-operate because of differing political ideals and mutual distrust.